US Sports Veteran

 New Pick- Kyle Long OG (Drafted 20th Overall by Bears)

 The Browns need help every year and in most positions.
-But back in 2013 the team had a surprising amount of talent in the secondary and a solid linebacker corps.
+But back in 2013, the team had a surprising amount of talent in the secondary and a solid linebacker corp.
 The offense had weapons too, just no quarterback.
 Because of the lack of quarterbacks in this class Long gets selected here to take the right guard spot from Shawn Lauvao, who left the Browns after the 2013 season.
 The addition of Long would give the Browns three Pro Bowl offensive linemen.

 Original Pick- Jonathan Cooper OG